DoSomething/style-guide/README.md

 # DoSomething.org's Style Guide
 ### v0.1.0
-This is an initial pass at the 2014 Style Guide.
+This the first version of the 2014 Style Guide.
 It is hosted on GitHub Pages.

 A fully featured version is in the works that will live at **brand.dosomething.org** and include:
 - Communications Guide